 Betty Bakery448 Atlantic Ave., nr.
 Nevins St., Boerum Hill; 718-246-2402; bettybakery.com

-This retro-inspired bakeshop serves up old-time favorites, including its take on Ring-Dings and Twinkies.
-Its custom-designed wedding cakes are both yummy and beautifully designed.
+This retro-inspired bakeshop serves up old-time favorites, including its take on Ring Dings and Twinkies.
+Its custom wedding cakes are both scrumptious and beautifully designed.
 A-list fans include Michelle Williams and Maggie Gyllenhaal.
 From $10 to $15 per serving.bijouxdoux.com

-Known for her intricate, Victorian-style cakes, Ellen Baumwoll also produces whimsical designs.
+Known for her intricate, Victorian-style cakes, Ellen Baumwoll also produces playful designs.
 Fillings are inventive (think passion-fruit curd), and cakes can be covered in fondant, marzipan, buttercream, or ganache.
 From $10 per serving.

 Butterfly Bakeshop212-686-2253; butterflybakeshop.com

 Couples hire Orlando Léon for cakes adorned with colorful sugar butterflies, but he does customized decorations too.
 His signature guava-and-dulce-de-leche filling is a must-try.
 From $525 for 100 people. (good value)cakealchemy.com